Mikey-Schwartz/spanningSeeds/README.md

 # spanningSeeds
+Number of output sequences from a fibonacci linear feedback shift register whose feedback polynomial coefficients (excluding the constant term) correspond to the binary representation of n
-Pseudorandom number generator algorithm - Determine the number of seeds needed to reach every possible generated number for a given tap, or set of taps
+Can be thought of as a Pseudorandom number generator algorithm - Determine the number of seeds needed to reach every possible generated number for a given tap, or set of taps
 # explanation
 See background, if you are not familiar with pseudorandom number generation Determine the number of different seed resets needed to generate all possible numbers.
 So if a number generation enters a cycle (generates a number a second time),